SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex6-SQLConsole/README.md

     ![sample query](images/sample-query.png)

+    The test alert created above will be examined in the next tutorial.

 ## Exercise 6.2 Themes
 A theme can be selected for SAP HANA Cloud Central which includes the SQL Console.